Free Clinics

 Website

-The mission of Buffalo County Public Health is to empower communities to live better longer by preventing disease, protecting health, and assuring safety.
+Mission: To empower communities to live better longer by preventing disease, protecting health, and assuring safety.
 For more information on any of the services we offer, please call us.

 Services Offered: